xeylou/r207/README.md

 ## the start

-in this practice, th egoal is to manage
+in this practice, we learned how to make sql querries in a python program in order to automate it
 ```